syncfusion/blazor-docs/src/treemap/treemap/getting-started.md

 ## Enable legend

-Legend items are used to denote the color mapping categories and you can show legend for the TreeMap by setting **true** to the [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLegendSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLegendSettings_Visible) property in [`TreeMapLegendSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLegendSettings.html).
+Legend items are used to denote the color mapping categories and you can show the legend for the TreeMap by setting the [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLegendSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLegendSettings_Visible) property to **true** in [`TreeMapLegendSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLegendSettings.html).

 ```csharp
 <SfTreeMap DataSource="GrowthReport"